-To facilitate the degree requirement in the National Teacher Policy, the Government of Uganda offers scholarships in National Teacher Colleges and some universities.
-A total of 800 slots for ECD are allocated in all the 28 training institutions (23 Primary Teachers Colleges and the 5 National Teachers' Colleges) with 2060 slots available specifically for upgrading to a Diploma in Education specializing in ECD at Kyambogo University, as illustrated in Annex 2.
+To facilitate the degree requirement in the National Teacher Policy, the Government of Uganda offers all the 28 training institutions (23 Primary Teachers Colleges and the 5 National Teachers' Colleges) with 2060 slots available specifically for upgrading to a Diploma in Education specializing in ECD at Kyambogo University, as illustrated in Annex 2.
+However, many of these scholarship remain unused, mainly because the courses are full time and exclude in-service pre-primary teachers in the private sector.